byu-oit/fully-typed/README.md

 An object type will require the input to be an object.
 You can also specify which properties are required and the schema expected for individual properties.

+Normalization of this type produces a new object.

 Type Aliases: `'object'`, `Object`

 In addition to the [shared configuration options](#shared-configuration-options) it also has these options: